tc39/how-we-work/how-to-participate-in-meetings.md

 **Please remember: Never share this link publicly.**

-For every day of the meeting we have a new Google Docs URL that is shared in the delegates IRC channel.
+For every day of the meeting we have a new Google Docs URL that is shared in the delegates Matrix channel.

 Everyone is encouraged to help taking notes, and this is a good way to get involved if you are new.
 For more information, please take a look at our [how to be a note taker](./how-to-take-notes.md) documentation.